gemyerst/shapenet_renderer/README.md

 ```
 git clone https://github.com/gemyerst/shapenet_renderer.git
 ```
-4. Install the required dependencies
+4. Install the required dependencies:
 ```
 pip install numpy
 pip install bpy
+pip install pillow
 ```
 Note: bpy might require additional dependencies to work on your system.
-See https://pypi.org/project/bpy/
+See https://pypi.org/project/bpy/2.82.1/

 5. Run the Repository.
 To render a batch of PLY files in parallel, make sure to input a directory path instead of a file path for --mesh_fpath.